Macadamia Nut Oil

 What is it?
 Most of us know macadamia nuts are delicious, but they also contain a deeply nourishing oil for the skin.
 Macadamia nut oil is densely packed with phytosterols and nutrients with a unique profile of fats, including palmitolieic acid (an omega-7 fatty acid), oleic acid, and linoleic acid.
-Studies have shown that this oil can penetrate deep into the skin while lowering inflammation.
-Research also reveals that palmitolieic acid is effective against common bacteria, yeast, and fungi strains.
+Studies suggest that palmitolieic acid is effective against common bacteria, yeast, and fungi strains.*

 Wille, J.j., and A. Kydonieus.
 “Palmitoleic Acid Isomer (C16:1Δ6) in Human Skin Sebum Is Effective against Gram-Positive Bacteria.”
 Skin Pharmacology and Physiology, vol. 16, no. 3, 2003, pp. 176–187.,

 Maguire, L. S., et al. “Fatty Acid Profile, Tocopherol, Squalene and Phytosterol Content of Walnuts, Almonds, Peanuts, Hazelnuts and the Macadamia Nut.”
 International Journal of Food Sciences and Nutrition, vol. 55, no. 3, 2004, pp. 171–178., doi:10.1080/09637480410001725175.

 Ako, H, et al. “Healthful New Oil from Macadamia Nuts.”
 Current Neurology and Neuroscience Reports., U.S. National Library of Medicine, www.ncbi.nlm.nih.gov/pubmed/8541698